lowrank/nsf-template/README.md

 Current version of the NSF PAPPG has been **updated** to [``NSF 23-1``](https://beta.nsf.gov/policies/pappg/23-1) starting from Jan 30, 2023.
 The summary of changes is [here](https://beta.nsf.gov/policies/pappg/23-1/summary-changes).

+## Note
+NSF has posted a notice about using generative ai tools for proposal. https://new.nsf.gov/news/notice-to-the-research-community-on-ai
+Currently, the notice only concerns about the review process, it is not allowed to use the generative ai tools to write the review.
+However, it is not clear whether there will be any rules about using generative ai tools to write the proposal.

 ## First Time Setup
 Download the <del>NSF fillable forms</del> for senior personnel documents.
 The directory will be created.
 ```